DanielDanielsson/eslint-plugin-typescript-sort/README.md

 ## Usage

+Everything is configured in your `.eslintrc` configuration file

 ### Option 1

-Specify the parser for typescript files in your `.eslintrc` configuration file:
+Specify the parser for typescript files:

 ```json
 {